hritik-agarwal/dashboard/README.md

 ## Task

-There are 2 tasks :-
+There are 2 sub-tasks :-

-1. Contact Management App
+1. Contact Management
-2. Dashboard on Diseases Tracking
+2. Charts on Diseases Tracking

-## Requirements
+## Instructions

 - Use Charts and Maps using ReactJS, TypeScript, TailwindCSS, React Router v6 and React Query aka Tanstack Query.
 - A GitHub/GitLab repo and deploy your app on free services like Vercel, Github Pages or Heroku etc
 - Properly commented code and brief documentation on how to run the app, including information on the API endpoint used.

-## Pages & their objectives
+## Requirements

 The app will have 2 pages :-